Yazzed42/se3131-practical-project-al-badr-fiasal-yazzed/README.md

-# Formal specification using Petri Nets
+# Formal specification using Petri Nets.

 using petri net we formally specify the following system: